tylim88/FirelordJSDoc/docs/highlights/update.md

 ## Dangerous Firestore SDK Update API

-There are 2 type issues and 1 critical runtime issue in the original Firestore SDK update API
+There are 2 type issues and 1 critical runtime issue in the original Firestore SDK update API.

 1. Accept unknown member from stale value, stale value refer to value that is attached to a variable.